 Control for Open system

-Persons who use open systems to create, modify, maintain, or transmit electronic records shall employ additional measures such as document encryption and use of appropriate digital signature standards to ensure, as necessary under the circumstances, record authenticity, integrity, and confidentiality
+Persons who use open systems to create, modify, maintain, or transmit electronic records shall employ additional measures such as document encryption and the use of appropriate digital signature standards to ensure, as necessary under the circumstances, record authenticity, integrity, and confidentiality.